raymondchencodes/Network-Security-Lab/README.md

 ## Network Architecture
 - Windows 10 host system running VirtualBox
 - pfSense firewall VM acting as the gateway between networks
+- Suricata IDS enabled on pfSense to monitor network traffic
 - Victim VM (Metasploitable) located on the internal LAN
 - Attacker VM (Kali Linux) used to generate controlled attack traffic
 - Segmented WAN and LAN networks with all traffic routed through pfSense